 Consider if Early Action is Right for You

 Applying to Harvard under the Restrictive Early Action program empowers you to make a college choice early.
-Early applicants apply by the November 1 deadline and hear from us by December 15.
+Early applicants apply by the November 1 deadline and hear from us by mid-December.

 Harvard does not offer an advantage to students who apply early.
 Higher Early Action acceptance rates reflect the remarkable strength of Early Action pools.
 For any individual student, the final decision will be the same whether the student applies Early Action or Regular Decision.